Iran fails to explain uranium traces found at several sites: IAEA report

 After Washington pulled out of the nuclear deal in 2018 under President Donald Trump and re-imposed crippling economic sanctions against Tehran, Iran began breaching the deal's restrictions on its nuclear activities as of 2019.

-One of its more recent breaches, enriching uranium to 60 percent, a big step towards weapons-grade from the 20 percent it had previously reached and the deal's 3.67 percent limit, continued.
-The IAEA estimated that Iran had produced 2.4 kg of uranium enriched to that level and 62.8 kg of uranium enriched to up to 20 percent.
+One of its more recent breaches, enriching uranium to 60%, a big step towards weapons-grade from the 20% it had previously reached and the deal's 3.67% limit, continued.
+The IAEA estimated that Iran had produced 2.4 kg of uranium enriched to that level and 62.8 kg of uranium enriched to up to 20%.

 Iran's production of experimental quantities of uranium metal, which is prohibited under the deal and has prompted protests by Western powers because of its potential use in the core of nuclear weapons, also continued.
 Iran produced 2.42 kg, the IAEA reported, up from 3.6 grams three months ago.